rsdoiel/immersive/notes.md

     ./configure --prefix=/usr/local \
     --enable-unicode=yes \
     --enable-threads=auto \
-    --with-__thread=auto \
-    "CFLAGS=-mcpu=arm1176jzf-s -DAO_USE_PTHREAD_DEFS"
 ```

-The CLAGS line is from notes at [Holger's Blog](http://blog.hdurer.net/posts/2012/07/23_building-my-own-ecl-for-and-on-the-raspberry-pi.html) from 2012.
+I found a CLAGS line suggested at [Holger's Blog](http://blog.hdurer.net/posts/2012/07/23_building-my-own-ecl-for-and-on-the-raspberry-pi.html).
+Article is
-May not be required but I used it in my tests.
+dated as 2012.
+It sounds like this is needed to get threading support on an older version of ecl (13.5.1 was announced 2013-05-28) so I didn't use it.

 Install on Raspbian system (takes a long time to compile)